Xemicolon/Javascript/README.md

 Log the 'interestData' array to console BEFORE your return statement.

-..Finally, call/execute the function and pass the 'data' array you created.
+Finally, call/execute the function and pass the 'data' array you created.